-An important component of our research is developing and testing psychological interventions to mitigate psychological threat.
+To help people navigate threatening environments successfully, interventions that help alter people’s appraisal of or reactions to threat can be an important approach.
+While objective environments may be difficult to change, psychological interpretations of environments can be malleable.
+Much of our research investigates this idea, using brief psychological interventions that help people to reframe their experiences in threatening social environments.
+By interrupting negative recursive processes that emerge in response to threat, these interventions can yield lasting effects.
 Our research supports the idea that psychological intervention approaches, particularly when well-timed (e.g., during important life transitions) and well-placed (e.g., in specific contexts that elicit threat), can lead to lasting individual improvements in performance and health.
 Our perspective is that over time, collective individual-level changes can create bottom-up change in larger social systems (e.g., increasing diversity) that helps to foster more equitable social environments.

-Current projects examine identity concealment, focusing particularly on religion, chronic illness, and sexual orientation, and the longitudinal impact of values-affirmation interventions on academic experiences and outcomes.
+Current and recent projects examine the social psychology of Ph.D. education, including longitudinal research that incorporates belonging and values-affirmation interventions, as well as research on identity concealment, focusing particularly on religion, chronic illness, and sexual orientation.
 Ultimately, we aim to understand the basic processes and implications of psychological threat, how these can contribute to disparities between groups, and how to mitigate threat through psychological intervention.

-Our research is situated at an emerging frontier in social psychology, in which psychological processes are seen to interact with other factors in a social system and unfold dynamically over time.
-Behavioral outcomes in this new paradigm are not limited to short-term effects, but to ongoing feedback cycles between individuals and their environment.
+Our research is situated at the psychological level with an understanding that psychological processes interact with other factors in a social system and unfold dynamically over time.
+We seek to better understand ongoing feedback cycles between individuals and their lived social environments.
 For example, our research suggests the importance of intervention timing in protecting against self-reinforcing downward trajectories that often characterize psychological and behavioral outcomes in chronically threatening environments.
 To investigate these processes, our laboratory relies on advances in research methods and statistical analysis.
 The research we conduct is methodologically diverse and includes cognitive, physiological, and behavioral measures.
 We conduct longitudinal experiments in the laboratory and field and incorporate momentary assessment designs that capture people’s everyday experiences over time.

-Pasek, M. H., Cook, J. E., (2017).
+Pasek, M. H. & Cook, J. E., (2019).
 Religion from the target’s perspective: A portrait of religious threat and its consequences in the United States.
-Social Psychological and Personality Science.
+Social Psychological and Personality Science, 10(1), 82-93.

 Pasek, M. H., Filip-Crawford, G., & Cook, J. E. (2017).
 Identity concealment and social change: Balancing advocacy goals against individual needs.
 Journal of Social Issues, 73(2), 397-412.